szabgab/rust.org.il/pages/hosting.md

 Tell us early if you'd like to do either of those so we can make sure to allocate time in the schedule.

+## Schedule

+Our usual schedule is:

+* 18:00 Meeting
+* 18:30 Welcome by the hosting company (5-15 min)
+* The rest is flexible: 2-4 presentations of 10-40 min each; a few lightning talks of less than 5 min each; a 15-20 min long break.
+* 20:30 We usually end our meetings around that time.
+* Sometimes people like to stay and talk some more.
+If that can be facilitated it would be nice.

+## Contact

 * Contact [Gabor Szabo](https://szabgab.com/contact) if you are interested hosting one of our monthly events.